CodeHunter2006/CodeHunter2006.github.io/_posts/2021-10-08-Kubernetes_Concepts.md

   Each object in your cluster has a Name that is unique for that type of resource.
   Every Kubernetes object also has a UID that is unique(UUID) across your whole cluster(history).

+  - name character count limit 53.
+    as statefulset pods add a label "controller-revision-hash" which is `10 hash chars + 53 sts name chars`, and label character count limit is 63
+  - must begin and end with an alphanumeric character ( [a-z0-9A-Z] ),
+    could contain dashes ( - ), underscores ( \_ ), dots ( . ), and alphanumerics between.

 - Namespaces
   Kubernetes supports multiple virtual clusters backed by the same physical cluster.
   These virtual clusters are called namespaces.